WHAT TO DO IN INTERLAKEN – PLACES TO VISIT AND FUN ACTIVITIES

 Also not directly located in Interlaken but in Grimselwelt, you will find the impressive Trift Bridge that has become a popular place to visit.And if you are into suspension bridges and hikes, then this place is for you.
 The suspension bridge is 170 meters long and offers great views (if you dare to look around).
 Unlike many other attractions in the country, the cable car will not drop you off at the bridge, but you have to do a 90-minute hike (or, in my case, a 120-minute hike) to get there.

 To get back to the Trift cable car, you have to hike back the same route, so it is a bit of hiking (and ascent and descent) but doable.
 I also hiked back from the cable car station in the mountain to the valley.
 I should not have done that as it was probably a bit too much for me.
 If you are fit, you could probably skip the cable car completely.

 Prices for the cable car are around 11€ (22€ return), and there is free parking.
 Check out my detailed post on how to see the Trift Bridge.

 Take Ski or Snowboard Lessons

-There is a reason why Switzerland is one of the most popular places for wintersports – and the region of Interlaken and Jungfrau are one of the best spots to hit the slopes.
-Though there are some places you can do winter sport throughout the year (like a few activities on Jungfraujoch) the best time to visit is…in the winter.
+There is a reason why Switzerland is one of the most popular places for winter sports – and the region of Interlaken and Jungfrau are some of the best spots to hit the slopes.
+Though there are some places you can do winter sport throughout the year (like a few activities on Jungfraujoch), the best time to visit is…in the winter.